santa catalina veraguas panama coiba island marine park panama

 Santa Catalina has two beaches: Estero Beach and Santa Catalina Beach.
 But which is which?
 Well, it all depends on who you ask.
-The main road leading into town—if you follow it to its end—will take you to the ocean's edge, which, on most maps, is labeled Catalina Beach.
+If you follow it to its end, the main road leading into town will take you to the ocean's edge, which, on most maps, is labeled Catalina Beach.
 The locals call it Town Beach or Estero Beach, but regardless, there is no surfing here.
-Rather, it is most commonly used by tour operators as a departure point for trips to Coiba National Park.
-There are several small islands just off the beach, one of them being Santa Catalina Island.
+Instead, it is most commonly used by tour operators as a departure point for trips to Coiba National Park.
+In addition, there are several small islands just off the beach, one of them being Santa Catalina Island.

 The second beach, commonly referred to as Santa Catalina Beach, is located just a few minutes east of town—oddly enough, maps have this labeled as Estero Beach.
 If you ask any local or surfer about Santa Catalina Beach, they'll send you here.
-The beach is long and crescent-shaped, with one small section extending outward midway toward its end.
+The beach is long and crescent-shaped, with a tiny section extending outward midway toward its end.
 To get there, you can either walk along the road—turn left in front of the supermarket—or, if the tide is low, you can walk along the rocky coastline that separates both beaches.
 The uneventful walk along the road takes just 5-10 minutes, whereas a walk along the coastline requires 20-30 minutes or more.
-If the tide is out, normal sneakers or sandals will do, as the rocks are round, smooth, and easy to navigate.
+Sneakers or sandals will do if the tide is out, as the rocks are round, smooth, and easy to navigate.

-The town of Santa Catalina is quite small, and the entrance road is lined with residential homes, hotels, restaurants/eateries, dive shops, fishing outfitters, and tour agencies.
+The town of Santa Catalina is relatively small.
+Residential homes, hotels, restaurants/eateries, dive shops, fishing outfitters, and tour agencies line the entrance road.

-As an alternative, you can take a direct bus to Santiago, which takes approximately 3.5 hours; the buses servicing Santiago are larger and more comfortable.
+From the Albrook Bus Terminal in Panama City, there are no direct buses to Santa Catalina.
+You have two options.
+You can take a mini-bus to Soná, which departs several times throughout the day and stops briefly in Santiago; the trip takes approximately 4.5-5 hours.
+Alternatively, you can take a direct bus to Santiago, which takes about 3.5 hours; the buses servicing Santiago are larger and more comfortable.
 From Santiago, you will need to take a mini-bus to Soná.